Why does my skin get tight, dry and sensitive?

 Start using a moisturizing skin oil, but make sure to use it the right way.

-Whenever my clients are in need of some serious repair to their skin’s moisture barrier, I always recommend using a well-formulated skin oil like Pro Remedy Oil over moisturizer as the last step in your routine at night.
+Whenever my clients are in need of some serious repair to their skin’s moisture barrier, I always recommend using a well-formulated skin oil over moisturizer as the last step in your routine at night.
 This will provide a much-needed protective seal so everything underneath is less likely to evaporate out of the skin’s surface—especially in winter.
 However, many people are using skin oils incorrectly.
 Read how to use them correctly.

 Listen to your skin.